akshitaajainn/E-Commerce-Sales-Analysis-using-SQL/README.md

 ### 2. Sales and Product Performance

+- Which are the top 10 best selling products by quantity sold?
+- Which products generated the highest total revenue?
-- What products are freqyently ordered together?
+- What products are frequently ordered together?
 - What are the top 5 sellers by total revenue and how does their average price compare to others?
 - Which product categories have the highest shipping costs and do they correspond with high revenue?